Shrek: (tearing out page, chuckling) Like that's ever gonna happen. What a load of... (cue toilet flushing)

 - Sudden Musical Ending

-- Taking A Third Option: When Donkey is cut off on a small bridge segment by Dragon, he has two apparent options, neither of them good: He can jump (or fall) off into the lava, or be eaten.
-Instead, he seduces the dragon, which actually works.
+- Taking A Third Option: When Donkey is cut off on a small bridge segment by Dragon, he has two apparent options, neither of them good: He can jump (or fall) off into the lava, or be eaten alive.
+Instead, he seduces the dragon, which actually works, since the dragon is female.

 - Theme Music Power-Up: All throughout the wrestling match in Duloc, Joan Jett's "Bad Reputation" kicks in, and both Shrek AND Donkey start to kick ass and take names.